 Facilities include the stunning new £6 million lower school Boarding houses for Years 11 and 12, 4-lane 25 metre indoor swimming pool with seating for spectators, squash courts, a modern sports hall with gymnasium and dance area, modernised and well-equipped performing arts centre, and a new digital language laboratory.

 Extensive playing fields emphasise the Moorish feel of buildings, and white-washed facades combine to create an intimate, monastic feel across the school.
 Main Downe House USP though is the school’s separate school in France.
-At 12, every girl spends their “Veyrines term” in the Périgord Noir, a small ‘farmhouse’ school in the rural commune of Veyrines-de-Domme, where education includes charity work, an exchange with local French pupils, and local activities including truffle hunting.
+At 12, every girl spends their “Veyrines term” at Chateau de Sauveterre near Toulouse, where education includes charity work, an exchange with local French pupils, and local activities including truffle hunting.

 The use of French as much as possible in and around the school is designed to develop the four language skills which are examined at GCSE (listening, speaking, reading, and writing), and increase overall spontaneity and confidence in the language.